notspookymoo/windows-install-scripts/README.md

 # windows-10-scripts
- Debloating scripts as well as settings so I don't have to go through them at every fresh install.
+Debloating scripts as well as settings.
+I use these scripts for every fresh windows 10 install.
+Removes most things I consider 'bloat' as well as disables a ton of settings.
+Not super secure.
+Could make your pc run like shit depending on your build.
+Make a restore point before running them.

+:3